sgchun/nps/README.md

 ```

 ### Running NPS on test set #1 without parallelization
 NPS was designed with parallel processing on clusters in mind.
 For this, the algorithm is broken down into multiple steps, and computationally-intensive operations are split by chromosomes and run in parallel.
-For instructions on running it on computer clusters, move onto [SGE](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-sge-clusters) and [LSF](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-lsf-clusters) sections after finishing this section.
+For instructions on running it on computer clusters, move onto [SGE](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-sge-clusters) and [LSF](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-lsf-clusters) sections after this.

 For desktop computers, we provide a wrapper script (`run_all_chroms.sh`) to drive SGE cluster jobs sequentially, by processing one chromosome at a time.
 Test set #1 is a small dataset and can be tested on modest desktop computers without parallelization.
 The instructions below are based on the scenario that you will run the test set #1 on a desktop computer.

 1. **Standardize genotypes.** The first step is to standardize the training genotypes to the mean of 0 and variance of 1 using `nps_stdgt.job`.
-The first parameter (`testdata/Test1`) is the location of training cohort data, where NPS will find chrom*N*.*DatasetTag*.dosage.gz files.
-The second parameter (`Test1.train`) is the *DatasetTag* of training cohort.
+The first parameter (`testdata/Test1`) is the location of training cohort data, where NPS will find chrom*N*.*DatasetID*.dosage.gz files.
+The second parameter (`Test1.train`) is the *DatasetID* of training cohort.
    ```bash
    cd nps-1.1/

    ./run_all_chroms.sh sge/nps_stdgt.job testdata/Test1 Test1.train
    ```

-   * Note: If you use [NPS support scripts](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps) to harmonize training cohort data with summary statistics, *DatasetTag* will be "*CohortName*.QC2" as the genotype files will be named as chrom*N*.*CohortName*.QC2.dosage.gz.
+   * Note: If you use [NPS support scripts](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps) to harmonize training cohort data with summary statistics, *DatasetID* will be "*CohortName*.QC2" as the genotype files will be named as chrom*N*.*CohortName*.QC2.dosage.gz.

 2. **Configure an NPS run.** Next, we run `npsR/nps_init.R` to configure an NPS run: